As an employer in the meat processing industry, you must meet your payroll tax obligations.

 The meat processing industry is a large employer of apprentices and trainees.
 Common vocational training in the industry covers food processing, process manufacturing, and meat processing at Certificate 3 and 4 levels.

 All wages, including superannuation, allowances and fringe benefits, paid to apprentices and new entrant trainees are liable for payroll tax.
-You might be able to claim a rebate on their wages if they’re recognised as ‘new entrant trainees’ by the NSW Department of Industry (NSW DOI).
+You might be able to claim a rebate on their wages if they’re recognised as ‘new entrant trainees’ by Training Service NSW.

 Not all trainees are eligible for the rebate.
 Find out more about apprentices and trainees.